^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cefosulbin is a complex antibacterial drug with a large range of therapeutic activity.
+Cefosulbin is a complex antibacterial drug with a wide range of therapeutic activity.

-It is used for therapy in the case of infections triggered by the action of bacteria that are sensitive to the medication:
+It is used for therapy in cases of infections caused by bacteria that are sensitive to the drug:

-• lesions in the respiratory tract (lower and upper part);
+• lesions in the respiratory tract (lower and upper parts);

-• infection of the urethra (lower and upper areas);
+• infections of the urethra (lower and upper areas);

 • cholecystitis with peritonitis, and in addition cholangitis and other infections affecting the peritoneum;